-This notice announces the application of the American Association for Laboratory Accreditation (A2LA) for approval as an accreditation organization for clinical laboratories under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) program for all specialty and subspecialty areas under CLIA.
-We have determined that the A2LA meets or Start Printed Page 16343exceeds the applicable CLIA requirements.
+This notice announces the approval of the application of the American Association for Laboratory Accreditation (A2LA) as an accreditation organization for clinical laboratories under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) program for all specialty and subspecialty areas under CLIA.
+We have determined that the A2LA meets or exceeds the applicable CLIA requirements.
 We are announcing the approval and granting the A2LA deeming authority for a period of 4 years.

 Start Further Info

 End Further Info

 Start Supplemental Information